xixa/m3umkr/README.md

 FINAL: Royce Gracie vs. Gerard Gordeau; 1:18:48
 ```

-It will spit out a m3u playlist of links the listed scenes.
+It will spit out a m3u playlist with anchors to the listed parts within an
+audio/video file.